zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 The *Batch legacy material conversion* tool allows to convert a simple diffuse material into a Principles BSDF.
 First, select single or multiple objects.
 Second, press on the *Diffuse 2 Principled* button.

+The *Invert x and y* button inverts the coordinates of the object’s origin.
+This function works only in object mode, and it does not affect the Z value.

 .. _Segmentation: